kienerj/UniqueMoleculeHash/README.md

 - **include_query_features**: if query features should be part of the hash or not

     This will also disable optimizations  to queries.
 For example `[R1&C]` in SMARTS gets an atomic number 0 (or * in SMILES) while `[C&R1]` is correctly set to 6 and a C in SMILES.
 If `include_query_features` is False, these optimizations will be omitted and the same query in a different order will get a different hash.
+In general if this option is set to "False", the hash of a query molecule is meaningless.

 - **hash_size**: 64 or 128 bits.
 By default it's 128 bits with very high uniqueness guarantees.